-Prescriptive analytics can be used to cut through correlating and casual drivers of performance when linked to a solution that is fit for purpose for each situation.
-This enables a laser focus on key areas where behavioural modification and automation will drive substantially increased efficiency.
+Prescriptive analytics can cut through correlating and causal performance drivers when linked to a solution that is fit for purpose for each situation.
+This enables a laser focus on key areas where behavioural modification is needed so that automation can drive substantially increased efficiency.

 Delivering the ‘proof of value’

-Building tight integration between operator and data scientists
+Building simple integration between operator and data scientists

 Getting the analytics model right is only 25% of the solution

-At a foundational level, this is often because there is a primary focus on tools and having ‘perfect’ data rather than driving operational outcomes.
+At a foundational level, this is because there is a primary focus on tools & technologies and having ‘perfect’ data rather than driving operational improvement outcomes.

 Ours is a proven strategy for how to go from reactive to predictive and from predictive to prescriptive.
 It centres on a simple pilot that demonstrates ‘proof of value’ before making substantial investment.

-Unlocking the value of prescriptive analytics will tell an organisation when something happens, why and what they should do to correct for it – providing operational recommendations that are fit for purpose and drive accelerated outcomes.
+Unlocking the value of prescriptive analytics tells an organisation when something happens, why and what they should do to correct for it – providing operational recommendations that are fit for purpose and drive accelerated outcomes.
 Operations teams will always be ready to adjust current settings to beat the averages while improving process stability with controlled optimisation.

-Without the input from subject matter experts (SMEs), you have data, but limited insight around how best to leverage it.
+Without the input from subject matter experts (SMEs), you have data with limited insights around how best to leverage it.
 The back‑and‑forth process, between data scientists and SMEs, is what demystifies the data analytics ‘black box’ – leading to consensus and action plans that can be understood and justified across the organisation, and most importantly, at the frontline.

 Standard analytics tools are quite complex and require data science expertise.
-Our team at DataStories delivers a tool that is easy to understand and internalise insights.
-This, in addition to involving SMEs early and often, greatly accelerates our rate of implementation, while ensuring ROI and overall program success.
+Our team at DataStories delivers an easy‑to‑understand tool to internalise insights.
+This, in addition to involving SMEs early and often, greatly accelerates our rate of implementation to guarantee ROI and overall program success.

 We ensure the technology used fits the need and that operators effectively use it to deliver desired outcomes.

 Many organisations lack the alignment, capability and willingness to implement required changes.
-To make advanced analytics improvements last, 75% of the focus must ensure the frontline understands what the data is telling them, why it is important and how they can effectively use it to improve.
+To make advanced analytics improvements last, 75% of the focus should be on the frontline understanding what the data is telling them, why it is important and how they can effectively use it to improve.

-To ensure model insights are fully integrated and used effectively to improve daily decision making while driving high performance, the frontline must be fully upskilled from robust training and on‑the‑job coaching.
-Roles and accountability should be clearly defined, and key stakeholders aligned.
-KPIs that track progress towards targets should be established, made visible on performance dashboards, and regularly reviewed.
+To ensure model insights are fully integrated and used effectively to improve daily decision making while driving high performance, the frontline must be fully upskilled with robust training and on‑the‑job coaching.
+Roles and accountability should be clearly defined and key stakeholders aligned.
+KPIs tracking progress towards targets should be established, made visible on performance dashboards and regularly reviewed.

-A robust data architecture and infrastructure must be established to ensure data flows continuously update the model, and that data preparation and collection limitations are proactively addressed.
+A robust data architecture and infrastructure must be established to ensure data flows continuously update the model, and data collection limitations are proactively addressed.

-Demonstrating value through a successful pilot in one area facilitates buy‑in across the organisation – making a powerful case to identify new use cases for Prescriptive Analytics, either within the existing site or extending to other sites or regions.
+Demonstrating value through a successful analytics implementation in one area facilitates buy‑in across the organisation – making a powerful case to identify new use cases for prescriptive analytics, either within the existing site or extending to other sites or regions.

 ‟The best feedback I ever received was: ‘Wow.
 For the first time, I actually believe in technology.
 I now believe that when done right, technology can solve a complex problem’ That demonstrates the power of analytics.
 When done right the analytics can help find the solution to a difficult challenge.”